awsdocs/amazon-aurora-user-guide/doc_source/CHAP_GettingStartedAurora.CreatingConnecting.Aurora.md

 # Creating a DB cluster and connecting to a database on an Aurora MySQL DB cluster<a name="CHAP_GettingStartedAurora.CreatingConnecting.Aurora"></a>

-The easiest way to create an Aurora MySQL DB cluster is to use the Amazon RDS console\.
+The easiest way to create an Aurora MySQL DB cluster is to use the AWS Management Console\.
 After you create the DB cluster, you can use standard MySQL utilities, such as MySQL Workbench, to connect to a database on the DB cluster\.

+**Important**
+Before you can create or connect to a DB cluster, you must complete the tasks in [Setting up your environment for Amazon Aurora](CHAP_SettingUp_Aurora.md)\.

+There's no charge for creating an AWS account\.
+However, by completing this tutorial, you might incur costs for the AWS resources that you use\.
+You can delete these resources after you complete the tutorial if they are no longer needed\.

 **Topics**
 + [Create an Aurora MySQL DB cluster](#CHAP_GettingStarted.Aurora.CreateDBCluster)